Answered By: Cathay Keough Last Updated: May 16, 2019 Views: 2122

-The Delaware Library system mainly uses OverDrive for our electronic book collection (which also includes streaming video).
+The Delaware Library system mainly uses OverDrive for our electronic book collection.
 OverDrive has partnered with many libraries to develop and build robust collections for patrons who use Kindles, Apple devices, Nooks and more.
-You can even check out ebooks/eAudiobooks/videos to read, listen to, or watch on your laptop or pc.
+You can even check out eBooks/eAudiobooks/videos to read, listen to, or watch on your laptop or pc.

-If you would like to view a guide that is specific to your device, such as a Kindle, go to the Library's site here and select the type of device (click on the check mark).
-You can also see the Delaware Libraries "help" page for specific links to 'how to download' documents, listed by device.
+If you would like to view a guide that is specific to your device, such as a Kindle, go to OverDrive's site here and select your device.

 If you get stuck, let us know how we can be of further help anytime.
 We're glad you are using our electronic resources and want to get you quickly on your way to reading, listening, and watching.

 - The link to the library's help site - https://lib.de.us/librarieshelp/ - just redirects to delaware.gov.
 No one appears to have maintained the information here for quite some time as the links are not bringing up the actual information.